opentraffic/osmlr/py/README.md

 `Number_of_Processes`:  This is the number of cURL requests that you want to run in parallel.

-`File_Type`: json|gph: This is the type of files that exist at this s3 location.
+`File_Type`: json|osmlr: This is the type of files that exist at this s3 location.

 `Tar_Output`:  True|False: do you want the tiles tar'd up after they are download?
 This is an optional parameter that defaults to False.